If you were born between 1945 and 1965, the Centers for Disease Control and Prevention recommends getting tested for hepatitis C (August 2012).

 No symptoms?
 So what’s the big deal?

-The CDC estimates that one-time testing of everyone born during 1945 through 1965 would find an estimated 800,000 undiagnosed cases.
+The CDC estimates that testing everyone born between 1945 and 1965 once would identify around 800,000 undiagnosed cases.
+Many individuals have lived with the virus for decades without knowing it.